 How are the bands being brought together as a community?

-Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the 3 year project.
+Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the years following.

-The bands have become self sustaining.
+The bands became self sustaining.
 With the help of CMVic promotion, bands raise money for ongoing support through paid gigs, local community grants, and fees from participants.
 Leaders emerging from the new bands themselves continue to be supported through leadership weekends and ongoing mentorship support from CMVic.

 How much did the project cost and how were the funds used?

 The total project cost was $172,000, and it was used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival.